esurdam/go-sophos/README.md

 ### Objects

+Each file in the objects dir represents an [Endpoint](nodes.go) and contains its generated Objects.

-Objects implement the `RestObject` interface:
+Objects implement the `RestObject` and sometimes `UsedObject` interfaces:

 ```go
 import "github.com/esurdam/go-sophos/api/v1.3.0/objects"